-\paragraph{\sc Random complexes:} In the recent years, motivated by applications in topological data analysis, the study of random graphs has been extended to the study of random complexes.
-Though we now narrow our focus to a specific random complex, we alert the reader of existence of a richer theory of random complexes and topological data analysis \cite{Carlsson14,kahle2014topology,Bobrowski14,Kahle16,Costa12}.
-Before describing random complexes, we define (simplicial) complexes, which are higher dimensional versions of a graph. \begin{definition} An \emph{(abstract) simplical complex} $\K$ on a finite {\em ground set} $V$ is a collection of subsets of $V$ such that if $\sigma_1 \in \K$ and $\emptyset \neq \sigma_2 \subset \sigma_1$, then $\sigma_2 \in \K$ as well.
-The elements of $\K$ are called {\em simplices or faces} and the dimension of a simplex $\sigma$ is $|\sigma| - 1,$ with $|\cdot|$ here denoting the cardinality.
-A $d-$face of $\K$ is a face of $\K$ with dimension $d.$ \end{definition} Given a complex $\K$, we denote the $d$-faces of $\K$ by $\F^d(\K)$ and its $d$-skeleton by $\K^d$ (i.e., the sub-complex of $\K$ consisting of all faces of dimension at most $d$) for any $d \geq 0$.
+We begin by defining a (simplicial) complex, which is a higher dimensional analogue of a graph. \begin{definition} An \emph{(abstract) simplical complex} $\K$ on a finite {\em ground set} $V$ is a collection of subsets of $V$ such that if $\sigma_1 \in \K$ and $\emptyset \neq \sigma_2 \subset \sigma_1$, then $\sigma_2 \in \K$ as well.
+The elements of $\K$ are called {\em simplices or faces} and the dimension of a simplex $\sigma$ is $|\sigma| - 1,$ where $|\cdot|$ means cardinality.
+A $d-$face of $\K$ is a face of $\K$ with dimension $d.$ \end{definition} Given a complex $\K$ and $d \geq 0,$ we denote the $d-$faces of $\K$ by $\F^d(\K)$ and its $d-$skeleton by $\K^d$ (i.e., the sub-complex of $\K$ consisting of all faces of dimension at most $d$).
 We use $\sigma, \tau$ to denote faces and the dimension of the face shall not be explicitly mentioned unless required.
-If a (simplicial) complex consisted only of $0$-faces and $1$-faces then it is a graph or in other words, the $1$-skeleton of a complex is a graph.
-Associated to each simplicial complex is a collection of non-negative integers denoted $\beta_0(\K),\beta_1(\K),\ldots,$ called the Betti numbers\footnote{We work with reduced Betti numbers defined using field coefficients throughout the article.} (see Section \ref{sec:topology} for detailed definitions) which are a measure of connectivity of the simplicial complex.
-Informally, the $d-$th Betti number counts the number of $(d + 1)$-dimensional holes in the complex or equivalently the number of independent non-trivial cycles formed by $d$-faces.
+A graph is a complex that consists only of $0$-faces and $1$-faces, or in other words, the $1$-skeleton of a complex is a graph.
+Associated to each simplicial complex is a collection of non-negative integers denoted $\beta_0(\K),\beta_1(\K),\ldots,$ called the Betti numbers\footnote{Throughout the paper, we work with reduced Betti numbers defined using field coefficients.} (see Section \ref{sec:topology} for detailed definitions) which are a measure of connectivity of the simplicial complex.
+Informally, the $d-$th Betti number counts the number of $(d + 1)$-dimensional holes in the complex or equivalently the number of independent non-trivial cycles formed by $d-$faces.
 Two points to note at the moment are: (i) $\beta_0(\K)$ is one less than the number of connected components in the graph formed by $0$-faces and $1$-faces and (ii) if the dimension of $\K$ (maximum of dimension of faces) is $d$, then $\beta_j(\K) = 0$ for all $j \geq d+1$. \\